 Some dogs can go for many years without showing obvious signs of heartworm disease.
 This is one important reason why we recommend yearly screening.
-When a pet does start experiencing damage to the pulmonary vessels and heart some of the signs we see include coughing, reluctance to exercise or play. fatigue, weight loss, and loss of appetite.
-Eventually if the pet is not treated the heartworms can lead to heart failure even sudden death.
+When a pet does start experiencing damage to the pulmonary vessels and heart some of the signs we see include coughing, reluctance to exercise or play, fatigue, weight loss, and loss of appetite.
+Eventually, if the pet is not treated the heartworms can lead to heart failure and even sudden death.

 Testing for Heartworms

 There is a simple blood test performed that will detect a heartworm infection in your dog.
-The test is performed in house and only takes 10 minutes to have the results.
+The test is performed in house and you will have results in about 10 minutes.
 All dogs older than 6 months of age need to have a heartworm test performed prior to starting a preventative.
 Annual testing is recommended for all dogs.

 If for some reason, a dog is not properly tested and has missed a dose of medication, it is possible for an infection to establish yet no microfilariae (immature heartworms) will be detected.
 People commonly ask why they must continue annual testing in animals that are on preventive medication; this is one reason.

 Also note: because the heartworm tests on the market either look for microfilariae or for adult worm proteins, they will not detect infection with immature worms.
 This is why it takes 5 to 7 months from the time of exposure to get a valid heartworm test and this is also why there is no point in testing puppies less than 5 to 7 months of age.